-- Ruari McBride, "Violence Against Women in South Africa and the Limited Utility of Knowledge" - Miriam di Paola, "Nursing in South Africa: Knowledge, Race, Gender and Sexual Division of Labour." - Monika Baer, "Still Premodern?
+- Miriam di Paola, "Nursing in South Africa: Knowledge, Race, Gender and Sexual Division of Labour." - Monika Baer, "Still Premodern?
 Gender/Sexuality on the Fringe of the EU "Empire."
-17:30 - 18:15 drinks Evening program [TBC] 20:00 - 21:30 Public lecture DAY 2 - Friday 24 November 9:00- 11:00 The anthropology of religion and the anthropology of gender: mutually blind?
+17:45 - 19:30 drinks and fingerfood Evening program 19:30 - 21:00 Network Meeting: all participants are invited DAY 2 - Friday 24 November 9:00- 11:00 The anthropology of religion and the anthropology of gender: mutually blind?
 Convenors: Anna Fedele (UIL) and Kim Knibbe (Groningen).
 Discussant: Joram Tarusarira (Groningen) Within the anthropology of religion, gender is very often not a topic.
 Conversely, to (often feminist and/or queer) anthropologists specialized in gender, religion is an unexciting topic, since it is usually strongly associated with patriarchal gender ideologies.
 However, in recent years there has been an increase in scholarship that connects the two fields, notably via scholarship on paganism and contemporary spiritualities, and the anthropology of Islam.
 These developments have led to new research, in particular on the intersections between gender, sexuality and secularism, which is developing into a very interesting field of study.
 This panel invites contributions that bridge the two sub-disciplines and explore avenues for further engagement and the development of new research agenda's, but also for engagement with societal debates.
 Speakers: